carlos-algms/dotfiles/neovim/nvim/README.md

 ## Todo

 -   [ ] Check which_key and add descriptions to keys that have `+prefix`
+-   [ ] git - list only local branches, it's listing all branches including not mine ones
+-   [ ] Bookmarks: code a way of having different named list of files by changing the project_path
+        like: bookmarksPath .. project_path .. "-permanent-list" .. ".json", or bookmarksPath .. project_path .. "-ticket-XX-yyy-" .. ".json"
 -   [x] Add oil.nvim to test if it is better than neo-tree
     -   it is good to use in the current folder, but navigating seems daunting
--   [ ] review and lazy load plugins
+-   [x] review and lazy load plugins
--   [ ] Enable some plugins only locally not on SSH connections
+-   [x] Enable some plugins only locally not on SSH connections
 -   [ ] Install multi-line plugin
 -   [ ] Clean up unused plugins
 -   [ ] Add emmet plugin (maybe not, I just need wrap and unwrap)